i3T4AN/Vector-Knowledge-Base/README.md

 ### Auto-Clustering Documents

 1. Navigate to the **Search** page (`index.html`)
-2. Upload several documents first (at least 2 documents required)
+2. Upload several documents first (clustering works best with 5+ documents)
 3. Click **Auto-Cluster Documents**
 4. The system will:
    - Automatically determine the optimal number of clusters using HDBSCAN